Romz24/samp-optud/README.md

 *You can change the player quaternion's passed components by reference (quat1 is the 2nd component and quat2 the 3rd).<br>

-*Upside Down and Random Quats from sandbox will call this callback.<br>
+*Upside Down and Random Quats from sandbox will call this callback.
-*Parkour mods will call this callback as well as any other mod that turns players upside down.

 ## Dependencies:
 [Pawn.RakNet](http://forum.sa-mp.com/showthread.php?t=640306)